janpfeifer/gonb/README.md

 [`gopls`](https://github.com/golang/tools/tree/master/gopls)), compilation error context (by mousing over), bash command execution, images, html, etc. See the [tutorial](examples/tutorial.ipynb).

-It's still **experimental**.
-This is very fresh from the oven, and likely there are many nuanced (or not so nuanced) situations where it may not work as expected.
-Reports of issues and even better fixes are very welcome.
+It's been heavily (and successfully) used by the author, but should still be seen as **experimental** -- if we hear success stories from others we can change this.
+Reports of issues as well as fixes are always welcome.

 There is also
 [a live version in Google's Colab](https://colab.research.google.com/drive/1vUd3SSoOm2K6UQLnkJQursZZx4CaIT_1?usp=sharing)